Getting started with the web

 By working through the articles listed below, you will go from nothing to getting your first webpage online.
 Let's begin our journey!

 When it comes to tools for building a website, there's a lot to pick from.
 If you're just starting, you might be confused by the array of code editors, frameworks, and testing tools out there.
-In Installing basic software, we will show you step-by-step how to install the software you need to begin some basic web development.
+In this article, we will show you step-by-step how to install the software you need to begin some basic web development.

 A website consists of many files: text content, code, stylesheets, media content, and so on.
 When you're building a website, you need to assemble these files into a sensible structure and make sure they can talk to one another.
-Dealing with files explains how to set up a sensible file structure for your website and what issues you should be aware of.
+This article explains how to set up a sensible file structure for your website and what issues you should be aware of.

 Hypertext Markup Language (HTML) is the code that you use to structure your web content and give it meaning and purpose.
 For example, is my content a set of paragraphs or a list of bullet points?
 Do I have images inserted on my page?
 Do I have a data table?
-Without overwhelming you, HTML basics provide enough information to make you familiar with HTML.
+Without overwhelming you, this article will provide enough information to make you familiar with HTML.

 Cascading Stylesheets (CSS) is the code that you use to style your website.
 For example, do you want the text to be black or red?
 Where should content be drawn on the screen?
 What background images and colors should be used to decorate your website?
-CSS basics take you through what you need to get started.
+In this article, we'll take you through what you need to get started.

 - Web Demystified: A great series of videos explaining web fundamentals, aimed at complete beginners to web development.
 Created by Jérémie Patonnier.